DataDog/kics/documentation/rules/terraform/aws/cloudtrail_log_files_not_encrypted_with_kms.md

 }
 ```

-then the logs stored in S3 are not encrypted with a customer-managed KMS key, leaving them vulnerable to exposure or tampering.
-Using the `kms_key_id` attribute, as in:
+Using the `kms_key_id` attribute, as in the example below, ensures that the logs are protected with strong encryption, reducing the risk of unauthorized access and helping meet compliance requirements:

 ```
 resource "aws_cloudtrail" "negative1" {